skylarweaver/front-end-afa/src/pages/index.md

       with Alopecia feel they can’t discuss it and have to hide it with wigs, hats, and makeup to feel accepted.
     description2: >-
-      With increased public awareness of Alopecia, those dealing with the disease will be able to find acceptance.
+      With increased public awareness of Alopecia, those living with the condition will be able to find acceptance.
   section: Why support Alopecia?
 section3:
   content: